Omkar4141/Omkars-Personal-Assistant/README.md

-# Omkar Lokhande AI Chatbot
+# Omkar Lokhande AI Assistant Chatbot

 This AI chatbot is designed to provide detailed and accurate information about **Omkar Lokhande**, his professional profile, and related inquiries.
 The chatbot uses Hugging Face's `google/gemma-2-2b-it` model with LangChain integration.